See LNER class J94 for details.

 It became the mainstay of the locomotive fleet on the Lakeside and Haverthwaite Railway, covering over one hundred thousand miles on the three and a half mile line.
 This represents over forty per cent of the locomotive mileage since the L&HR reopened to passenger traffic in 1973.
 It is almost certainly the first standard gauge former industrial locomotive in the country to achieve such a feat.

 In 2009 the locomotive moved to the Ribble Steam Railway where it is currently operational.

-The locomotive is expected to be on hire at the Embsay & Bolton Abbey Steam Railway.
+The locomotive is on hire at the Embsay & Bolton Abbey Steam Railway.